yandex-cloud/docs/en/_tutorials/datatransfer/mgp-to-mpg.md

    1. [Create a transfer](../../data-transfer/operations/transfer.md#create) of the _{{ dt-type-copy }}_ type that will use the created endpoints.

       Replication is not available for this endpoint pair, but you can set up regular copying when creating a transfer.
-To do this, under **Transfer parameters**, in the **Copy** field select **Regular** and specify the copy interval.
+To do this, in the **Transfer parameters** **Copy** field, select **Regular** and specify the copy interval.
 This will activate a transfer automatically after the specified time interval.

       {% note warning %}